 Allows each user with this permission enabled full access to archive control.
+For units fitted with the lockable flap option, the flap may be unlocked only by users who have this Archiving Control permission enabled.

 SAVE/RESTORE

 Allows each user with this permission enabled, full access to saving and restoring functions as described in section 4.2, above.
 Without this permission, the SAVE/RESTORE key does not appear.